JAKUAN-AHMED/Castle-of-house/README.md

 ---

 ### 🌟 Additional Notes
-- This project was created as part of an assignment focusing on the residential real estate category.
 - All property data is stored in a JSON file and images are hosted on imgbb.

 ---